askmike/gekko/docs/strategies/introduction.md

-# Example Strategies
+# Gekko Strategies

 Gekko uses [technical analysis indicators](http://www.investopedia.com/articles/active-trading/102914/technical-analysis-strategies-beginners.asp) inside **strategies**.

 This investment advice is going to be either **long** or **short**.
+Long indicates that Gekko the asset should be bought and short indicates that it should be sold.

-Below you can find simple and limited trading methods that come with Gekko.
-These strategies come with Gekko and serve as examples, for any serious usage we recommend you [write your own](./creating_a_strategy.md).
+Below you can find simple and examplary strategies that come with Gekko.
+These strategies come with Gekko and serve as examples, **for anything that involves real money we recommend you [write your own](./creating_a_strategy.md).**

 Gekko currently comes with the following example strategies: